 Encuentre clínicas de vacunación móviles - español

-Events: View a list of Pop-up Vaccine Clinic Events.
+Events: View a list of Metro Health Pop-up Vaccine Clinics or view all Pop-up Vaccine Clinic Events.

 Alamodome Drive-Through Location

 Hours of operation: Wednesday - Friday from 12 pm to 8 pm